nleanba/typst-marginalia/main.typ

   ```
 ]

-And here's the code for the lines in the background:#note[
+And here's the code for the lines in the background:
+#note[
   Not that you should copy them, they're mostly here to showcase the columns and help me verify that everything gets placed in the right spot.
+]
+#note[
+  Also, this is a good place to show that the notes will shift upwards to fit within the page.
 ]
 #block[
   #set text(size: 0.84em)